atidyshirt/University/ENCE260/notes.md

 **Multiplexer**

 They act as a traffic  cop, deciding which of two values go to the output.
+It essentially routs a single input to the output.

 - Multiplexers select one of several inputs and send it to output
 - For example: ALU can operate on operands from the general purpose registor file